netoacgn/gympass-api-solid/README.md

 - [x] It should be possible to obtain the profile of a logged-in user;
 - [x] It should be possible to obtain the number of check-ins made by the logged-in user;
 - [x] It should be possible to obtain your check-in history;
-- [ ] It should be possible for the user to search for nearby gyms;
+- [x] It should be possible for the user to search for nearby gyms (up to 10km);
-- [ ] It should be possible for the user to search for gyms by name;
+- [x] It should be possible for the user to search for gyms by name;
 - [x] It should be possible for the user to check-in at a gym;
 - [ ] It should be possible to validate a user's check-in;
 - [x] It should be possible to register a gym;